-As the imaging phase of St John’s digitisation project gets underway, I thought it was a good time to introduce my role in the project, and give a behind-the-scenes look at what it takes to digitise books from the imaging side of the project (for information on the metadata, see this past blog post.)
+As the imaging phase of St John’s digitization project gets underway, I thought it was a good time to introduce my role in the project, and give a behind-the-scenes look at what it takes to digitize books from the imaging side of the project (for information on the metadata, see this past blog post.)

 For this post, I will talk through the equipment I will be using most frequently – the Grazer Conservation Cradle, camera, and CaptureOne software.

-The basic idea of digitisation is to create, as close as possible, the experience of seeing a book in person.
-Obviously, a digital copy of a manuscript cannot replace the act of sitting with a book in front of you, but, as far as possible, digitised surrogates need to be as visually similar to their physical copies as possible.
+The basic idea of digitization is to create, as close as possible, the experience of seeing a book in person.
+Obviously, a digital copy of a manuscript cannot replace the act of sitting with a book in front of you, but, as far as possible, digitized surrogates need to be as visually similar to their physical copies as possible.
 But how is this achieved?

 Grazer Conservation Cradle and Laser